-6. Providing the capital, ownership and management behind a wide spectrum of business and social activities and housing
+7. Providing the capital, ownership and management behind a wide spectrum of business and social activities and housing

-Offices

-Industrial

-Hotel (including Leisure)

-The traditional retail and office sectors continue to represent a significant part of investors' portfolios but their share has been declining over time in favour of residential, particularly affordable and social housing.
-In responding to social and public needs, investors have increased the share of institutionally held residential investments to 27% in 2021 from 14% in 2015.
-Together with "alternative" property sectors (including hotels, healthcare, car parks and mixed use property), sectors other than the more traditional commercial sectors, account for 40% of portfolios.
-Notably, healthcare, senior living and education facilities are becoming more prominent in portfolios, albeit from a low base.
-Residential, including the private rented sector, student accommodation and senior housing, has seen the largest increase this decade.
+The traditional retail and office sectors continue to represent a significant part of investors' portfolios but their share has been declining over time in favour of housing, particularly affordable and mid-market PRS housing.
+In responding to social and public needs, housing represents 26% of all institutional property holdings in 2023, a sharp increase from 14% in 2015.
+Together with "alternative" property sectors (including hotels, healthcare, data centres, car parks, self-storage and mixed use property), sectors other than the more traditional commercial sectors, account for almost 40% of portfolios.
+Notably, healthcare, senior living and science park facilities are becoming more prominent in portfolios, albeit from a low base.
+Housing, including the private rented sector, student accommodation and senior housing, has seen the largest increase this decade.

-Portfolio structures

 Source: RHL Strategic Solutions estimates using EPRA and INREV data

-Residential

-(including student accommodation)

-7. An important source of income for European savers and pensioners Pension fund and insurance companies' investments in Europe include EUR 1.15 trillion of property, which represents an allocation of 5.3% of their total Assets Under Management.
-Having declined during the early 2010s, property's share remained broadly stable in recent years, helped by a recovery in property prices and, in many countries, by investors increasing their allocations to property to access its diversification benefits and long-term, secure income.
-Although allocations remain buoyant relative to previous decades, investors' exposure to underlying property has increased more moderately, reflecting the low level of borrowing now employed by the sector.
-Non-listed funds represent the most popular route through which institutional investors gain their exposure to property.
+8. An important source of income for European savers and pensioners

+Pension fund and insurance companies' investments in Europe include €1 trillion of property exposure, which represents an allocation of 4.5% of their total Assets Under Management.
+Having declined during the early 2010s, property's share has remained broadly stable in recent years, helped by investors increasing their allocations to property to access its diversification benefits and long-term, secure income.
+Although allocations remain buoyant relative to previous decades, allocations to real assets are adjusted by the denominator effect of swings in other asset classes.
+However, the low level of borrowing now employed by the sector ensures that investors' exposure to underlying property is protected from interest rate movements compared with the pre global financial crisis era.
+This is evident in the sectors capacity to adapt to a higher interest rate environment.

+Non-listed funds represent the most used route through which institutional investors gain their exposure to property.
 This shift has been driven by smaller investors new to property, who often lack the scale of capital and expertise required to invest directly, and by increased cross-border allocations.
 Listed property companies and REITs also provide an attractive opportunity to indirectly invest in the sector, often embedded within the wider allocation to equities.

 Large institutional investors, with the requisite scale and expertise also invest directly in property, while continuing to invest indirectly in both the non-listed and listed sectors.
-For these investors, the choice of investment mode is driven by the investment opportunity.
-Institutional exposure to EU & UK real estate, 2021
+For these investors, the choice of investment mode is driven by the most appropriate mode of executing an identified investment opportunity.

+Institutional allocated capital to EU & UK real estate, 2023

-Source: RHL Strategic Solutions estimates using Eurostat, ECB, EPRA, INREV, ANREV, NCREIF, OECD and other data
+Source: RHL Strategic Solutions estimates using Eurostat, ECB, EPRA, INREV, ANREV, NCREIF, OECD and other data.